Ulauncher/Ulauncher/docs/extensions/libs.rst

 ===================

 Currently it's not possible to define python packages required for your extension.
-However, libraries listed bellow are available to use in extensions since they are required for Ulauncher and are pre-installed with the app.
+However, libraries listed below are available to use in extensions since they are required for Ulauncher and are pre-installed with the app.

 In future we'll make it possible to support ``requirements.txt`` for extensions.